-It continues with the traditional watch aesthetics, but now it becomes something a little more intelligent.
-A very interesting option, especially if you want to wear a more classic watch that combines with any "look".
+It continues with the traditional watch aesthetics, but now becomes something a little smarter.
+A very interesting option, especially if what you want is to wear a more classic watch that combines with any "look".

 What was announced as new is a new update during the next few weeks, which will allow the type of sport to be registered automatically.

 TomTom took the opportunity to announce a renewal of its mobile application.
 It will expand its features to not only offer training data, but also provide tips and motivation to stay active.
 There will also be comparisons along the type and possibility of sharing data on different social networks.

 Basically some aesthetic improvements and an update of the functions offered with respect to the competition.
 I will go into more detail about the new features when there is a specific test of the New TomTom watches.

 Misfit, now under the brand name Fossil (a watch manufacturer that sells under many brand names), has presented what will be its new products throughout 2017.
 With an approximate date of arrival on the market in July 2017, the Misfit Vapor is a smart watch that is based on Android.
 Watch out, Android, not Android Wear.

 The look it offers is really good, mainly because of a high quality screen that is completely round and an interface that seems quite neat.
 We are talking about a smart watch with Android, like the many that are already on the market, but I include it in this section because it has GPS and an optical pulse sensor.